ictinnovaties-zorg/openwindesheart/README-Connecting.md

 ## BLEDevice.Disconnect(rememberDevice = true)
 This method disconnects the BLEDevice.
 There is an optional parameter called rememberDevice that defaults to true.

 WindesHeart always saves your currently connected device to the `Windesheart.ConnectedDevice` field. if rememberDevice is true, it won't clear this field after disconnecting.
 If false is passed, `Windesheart.ConnectedDevice` will be set to null.

-///WHAT DOES REMEMBERDEVICE DO??
-KEVIN?

 The disconnect method is a void.
 You can assume that it always works.